anav5704/Note-App-MERN/README.md

 <details>
 <summary>Models</summary>

 The Model part of MVC deals with data logic and business logic.
 The data logic is the storing, retrieving, and manipulating of data from a database, MongoDB in this case.
 On the other hand, business logic refers to how this data is processed.
 The model acts as a link between the controller and the database as the controllers can't directly interact with the database itself.
 Mongoose is used to do all of this.
-Here is what the user and note models look like and thier association:
+Here is what the user and note models look like and their association:

 ![Class Diagram](https://github.com/anav5704/Note-App-MERN/blob/main/client/public/docs/classDiagram.png)